bmwcarit/Emma/doc/readme.md

 * The file contains a single unnamed JSON object
 * The types used in the description:
+    * `<CONFIG_ID>` is a string
     * `<COMPILER_NAME>` is a string
-    * `<CONFIG_ID>` is a string
     * `<CONFIG_FILE>` is a string
     * `<BOOL>` is a boolean value containing either **true** or **false**
+    * `<COMPILER_SPECIFIC_KEY_VALUE_PAIRS>` are the key-value pairs that are required by the selected compiler
 * There has to be at least one **configID** defined
-* You must define a compiler for each configID by defining the **compiler** key.
+* You must select a compiler for every configID, by defining the **compiler** key.
 The possible values are:
     * "GHS" - Green Hills Compiler
-* You must assign three config files for each configID by defining the following key, value pairs:
+* You must assign the following config files for each configID by defining the following key, value pairs:
     * by defining **addressSpacesPath**, the config file that defines the address spaces is assigned
-    * by defining **patternsPath**, the config file that defines the patterns is assigned
-    * by defining **virtualSectionsPath**, the config file that listing the sections of the virtual address spaces is assigned
     * The config files have to be in the same folder as the globalConfig.json
-    * The config files don't need to be different for each configID (for example you can use the same sections config file for all the configIDs)
+    * The config files don't need to be different for each configID (for example you can use the same address spaces config file for all the configIDs)
 * The ignoreConfigID:
     * can be used to mark a configID as ignored, which means that this will not be processed during the analysis
     * is optional, it does not need to be included in every configID, leaving it has the same effect as including it with false

-### `address spaces*.json`
+### `addressSpaces*.json`
 The address spaces config files define the existing memory areas for the configIDs they were assigned to in the globalConfigs.json.

 These config files have to have the following format: